On the Convergence of Muon and Beyond: Experiments

 \section{Experiments}

 In this section, we evaluate the performance of the Muon-variant optimizers on pretraining tasks.
-All experiments were conducted using four Ascend 910C (64GB) NPUs and four NVIDIA RTX 4090 (24GB) GPUs.
+All experiments were conducted using 8x Ascend 910C (64GB) NPUs and 4x NVIDIA RTX 4090 (24GB) GPUs.
+The theoretical results in Section \ref{section-conv} are established for idealized \textbf{horizon-free} schedules.
+For completeness, Appendix \ref{appendix:synthetic-rates} provides two minimal synthetic sanity checks under theory-aligned settings, illustrating qualitative agreement with the predicted rates.
+In contrast, the experiments below use standard practical training recipes, including cosine learning-rate decay, warmup, fixed momentum, weight decay, and tuned constant $\gamma_t \equiv \gamma$.
 Detailed experimental settings are provided in Appendix \ref{appendix:exp}.

-$\blacktriangleright$ \textbf{ResNet18 on CIFAR10 Dataset.} We evaluate our proposed methods on the CIFAR-10 image classification benchmark.
-We use a ResNet-18 \cite{he2016deep} architecture and train for 100 epochs with a batch size of 128 and compare Muon-VR1 ($\gamma=0$), Muon-MVR1, and Muon-MVR2 against the widely-used baselines SGD and Adam.
-For each optimizer, the learning rate is selected via a grid search over the set $\{1\times10^{-4}, 5\times10^{-4}, 10^{-3}, 5\times10^{-3}, 10^{-2}, 5\times10^{-2}, 10^{-1}\}$.
-To ensure a robust comparison, all experiments are repeated over five different random seeds, and we report the mean results with one standard deviation shaded.
-The training dynamics and performance are presented in Figure \ref{Fig:G1} and Figure \ref{Fig:FG2}.
-Muon-type optimizers exhibit faster initial convergence in terms of training loss compared to SGD and Adam.
-More importantly, all Muon variants achieve lower final test error than the baselines.
-Among our proposed methods, Muon-MVR2 demonstrates the best performance, consistently securing the lowest test error and outperforming both the standard Muon-MVR1 ($\gamma=0$) and Muon-MVR1.
+$\blacktriangleright$ \textbf{ResNet18 on CIFAR10 Dataset.} We train ResNet-18~\cite{he2016deep} on CIFAR-10 for 100 epochs (batch size 128), comparing Muon variants against SGD and Adam over five random seeds.
+For each optimizer, the learning rate is tuned via grid search over $\{1\mathrm{e}{-4}, 5\mathrm{e}{-4}, 1\mathrm{e}{-3}, 5\mathrm{e}{-3}, 1\mathrm{e}{-2}, 5\mathrm{e}{-2}, 1\mathrm{e}{-1}\}$.
+As shown in Figures~\ref{fig:cifar_acc} and \ref{fig:cifar_loss}, Muon variants demonstrate faster initial convergence and lower final test error than the baselines, with Muon-MVR2 achieving the best overall performance.